Born: October 27th, 1973, in Haifa, Israel.

-| (1997-2003) | IBM Haifa Research Laboratory (IBM HRL): Worked as a researcher in IBM's Haifa Research Laboratory, first Programming Languages and Optimization department and later in the Systems and Software department.
-I took part in several research projects, including: 3D graph visualization, large-framework accessibility, static analysis of software and automated Enterprise Java validation tools (for IBM's WebSphere Studio product). |
+(1997–2003) | IBM Haifa Research Laboratory (IBM HRL) Worked as an intern and later in a part-time position in IBM’s Haifa Research Laboratory, first Programming Languages and Optimization department and later in the Systems and Software department.
+I took part in several research projects, including: 3D graph visualization, large-framework accessibility, static analysis of software and automated Enterprise Java validation tools (for IBM’s WebSphere Studio product). |

-| (1995-1998) | Shells Interactive, Ltd.: Worked as a lead programmer, project manager and later on as a consultant for this startup company, which created multimedia authoring tools and Macromedia Director plug-ins. |
+(1995–1998) | Shells Interactive, Ltd. Worked as a lead programmer, project manager and later on as a consultant for this startup company, which created multimedia authoring tools and Macromedia Director plug-ins. |

-| (1992-2000) | GalSoft, Ltd.: Beginning in 1992, I took a leading part in several projects by this Israeli company.
+(1992–2000) | GalSoft, Ltd. Beginning in 1992, I took a leading part in several projects by this Israeli company.
 These projects included the development of multimedia CD-ROMs for teaching driving theory, preparing students to psychometric exams, and more.
 Years later, I have also orchestrated the porting of some of these projects into modern web-sites, and developed additional (unrelated) web-sites for this company. |

-| (1991-1993) | FastVGA: As a high-school student, I developed FastVGA, a shareware multimedia toolkit for Borland Pascal programmers.
-FastVGA was an engine for arcade and action games under DOS, including a high-speed graphics engine with graphic primitives, precision timing functions, etc. Several modules in FastVGA, including the sound support modules, were developed by my late friend Ido Razon. |
+(1991–1993) | FastVGA As a high-school student, I developed (with Ido Razon) FastVGA, a shareware multimedia toolkit for Borland Pascal programmers.
+FastVGA was an engine for arcade and action games under DOS, including a high-speed graphics engine with graphic primitives, precision timing functions, etc. |

 Over the years, I also did quite a few different freelance projects and provided consultancy services to numerous companies, including banks, insurance companies, and software engineering firms.

-| (1998-date) | Technion (Israeli Institution of Technology in Haifa, Israel): I have worked as a lecturer or guest lecturer in the following courses: Introduction to the Theory of Compilation (236360), Introduction to Operating Systems (234119), Operating Systems/Linux (234120), Advanced Topics in CS: J2EE (236606), and Software Design (236700). |
+(1998–date) | Technion (Israeli Institution of Technology in Haifa, Israel) I occasionally teach courses in the Faculty of Computer Science.
+To date, I have taught the following courses: Programming Languages (234319), Introduction to the Theory of Compilation (236360), Object-Oriented Programming (236703), Introduction to Operating Systems (234119), Operating Systems/Linux (234120), and Advanced Topics in CS: Enterprise programming (236606). |

-| (1998-2003) | IBM Learning Services (Israel): I taught various courses in IBM Learning Services (Israel).
-My field of expertise was software engineering, advanced topics in Java, Enterprise Java (J2EE), Web Services, and the IBM WebSphere Application Server.
-I have also developed custom courses for several of IBM's clients. |
+(1998–2003) | IBM (Israel) Learning Services I taught various professional training courses in IBM (Israel) Learning Services.
+My field of expertise was software engineering, advanced topics in Java, Enterprise Java, Web Services, and the IBM WebSphere Application Server.
+I have also developed custom course materials for several of IBM’s clients. |

-| (1999) | Open University (Israel): I taught software engineering courses in the Israeli Open University's "Project: Thought", designed to introduce people with academic degrees to computer-related professions. |
+(1999) | The Open University of Israel I taught software engineering courses in the Israeli Open University’s “Project: Thought”, designed to introduce people with academic degrees to computer-related professions. |

 E-mail: tal@forum2.org